in the Field of Immigrant Adult Education and Workforce Training |

 a National Web Portal, available to both learners and professional educators.

+economy and society.
 The report discusses the "puzzle" of rising education levels among immigrants (over half of

 immigrants to Canada between 2001 and 2006 had a university degree) and high levels of unemployment and underemployment, particularly

 since 1996.
 The authors conclude that weak communication skills in Canada's two official languages probably "contribute

 between one-third to two-thirds of earnings gap" between immigrants and native-born Canadians.
 The report also contains

 This study surveys the landscape of adult English language instruction in the United States